 Do I lose marks for grammar mistakes in the Listening sub-test?

-Knowing how a word can change in spelling depending on grammar (i.e.: doubling the consonant when adding +ing, including s for plural forms of countable nouns) is evidence of your proficiency in English, which is what is being assessed.
+Yes, you can lose marks for grammar mistakes in the Listening sub-test.
+Understanding the structural rules to create sentences, phrases and words is evidence of your English proficiency.
 Remember to make use of the time provided to check your answers to look for grammar mistakes and correct them.

 Do I need to spell medical conditions and medication correctly?